MİT ‘neutralizes’ PKK local leader in N Syria - Türkiye News

 Nasır, who was an expert on missiles, played a leading role in the preparation of sabotage actions carried out in this region, together with the brigade he commanded.

-Listed by the MİT because of these actions, he was neutralized in an operation in Syria.
+Listed by the MİT because of these actions, Nasır was neutralized during an operation in Syria.

-Meanwhile, following the information that Azad Öngüç, a PKK/KCK-PYD/YPG member, code-named Canfeda Alman, had entered the country by hiding under the trailer of a truck, the gendarmerie teams stopped the truck in the southeastern province of Şırnak’s Silopi district.

-Öngüç, wanted for “destroying the unity of the state and the integrity of the country” and “deliberate killing,” was caught in the truck.
+Operation Peace Spring in Aleppo, within Hasakah and Raqqa, was a cross-border operation Türkiye conducted in northern Syria to clear the region of PKK/YPG terrorists.

 “Neutralized” is a term used by the Turkish military and officials to indicate terrorists were either killed, wounded, or captured.
 The ministry ranks those included on the list in five color-coded categories from red (most wanted) to blue, green, orange and grey.